* Updated July 2021 *

 Once up the mountain, it is generally flat so the hiking isn’t too strenuous which is ideal for the hotter summer months.
 The result of all this is a much more family-friendly vibe but consequently there are slightly more people (and therefore shop sellers e.t.c) than Huanghuacheng.

 This part was fully restored in the 80’s so you can get a good feel of what it was like in all its splendour.
 There are also more of the really attractive watchtowers here compared to other parts of the wall.
 Three of these towers adjoin from the inside, making a unique structural feature unseen at other sections of the Great Wall.

 Option 3: Juyongguan

 If time is short and every minute matters, then the quickest section to get to is Juyongguan.
 Despite being west (and 68km) away from the airport, it is accessed by faster roads than the other two sections so it can take only an hour to reach.

 It is one of the most impressively fortified sections and you not only have the wall, but some spectacular old buildings, towers and temples to explore as well.
 The pathways will test your fitness though and it is likely to be much busier than the other two sections as it is closer to Beijing city.

-The only thing you will need to organise in advance for visiting the Great Wall is your transport/driver.
+The only thing you will need to organise in advance for visiting the Great Wall of China on a layover is your transport/driver.
 On the internet you will find a handful of tour companies offering layover excursions but you will notice that they are all priced around the $180-$200 USD mark.
 This is for a group guided tour and not even private too!